How to Sell an Inherited House in Long Island

 - You can sell the house As-Is without having to make repairs or pass a home inspection.

-- You can be assured the sale will happen, as there is no bank or lender involved and the sale is NOT contingent on an appraisal or mortgage approval.
+- You can be assured the sale will happen, since is no bank or lender involved and the sale is NOT contingent on an appraisal or mortgage approval.

 - You’ll get a quick and solid closing with a dependable, financially sound investor.